 Articles

-Players will need time off from the Super 15 war zone Posted about 12 years ago
+Players will need time off from the Super 15 war zone Posted over 12 years ago

 The Sharks coach John Plumtree said the other day that the New Zealand conference was softer than the South African one.
 I think John has been spending too long out in the broiling Durban sun.
 Some of our Chiefs boys look like they have been in a car crash after the last couple of weeks of local derbies.